Quaoar: Surface

 Quaoar has a dark surface that reflects about 12% of the visible light it receives from the Sun.
 This may indicate that fresh ice has disappeared from Quaoar's surface.
 The surface is moderately red, meaning that Quaoar reflects longer (redder) wavelengths of light more than shorter (bluer) wavelengths.
 Many Kuiper belt objects such as 20000 Varuna and 28978 Ixion share a similar moderately red color.

-Spectroscopic observations by David Jewitt and Jane Luu in 2004 revealed crystalline water ice and tentative hints of ammonia hydrate on Quaoar's surface.
+Spectroscopic observations by David C. Jewitt and Jane Luu in 2004 revealed crystalline water ice and tentative hints of ammonia hydrate on Quaoar's surface.
 These substances are expected to gradually break down due to solar and cosmic radiation, and crystalline water ice can only form in warm temperatures of at least 110 K, so the presence of crystalline water ice on Quaoar's surface indicates that it was heated to this temperature sometime in the last ten million years.
 For context, Quaoar's present-day surface temperature is less than 50 K. Jewitt and Luu proposed two hypotheses for Quaoar's heating, which are impact events and radiogenic heating.
 The latter hypothesis allows for the possibility of cryovolcanism on Quaoar.
 A 2006 study by Hauke Hussmann and collaborators suggested that radiogenic heating alone may not be capable of sustaining an internal ocean of liquid water at Quaoar's mantle–core boundary.